 “Not all those who wander are lost.” – J.R.R.
 Tolkien

-Back in 2003 whilst in Vietnam I met a Kiwi girl who had decided to travel to 50 countries before settling down and committing to a mortgage.
+Back in 2003 whilst in Vietnam I met a girl from New Zealand who had decided to travel to 50 countries before settling down and committing to a mortgage.
 I thought that this was a fantastic idea and decided to copy.
 Unfortunately I have lost touch with the aforementioned girl, so am unsure how far on her quest she has gone.
-Personally I have trumped up some 92 countries and am far from finished on my voyage.
+Personally I have trumped up some 95 countries and am far from finished on my voyage.

 I was brought up in a small town in Yorkshire, England and from a young age was hooked on the adventures of Enid Blyton’s “Famous Five”.
 Whilst I was never going to solve a mystery and live off lashings and lashings of ginger beer, it certainly set off an intrigue for discovery within me.
 I wanted to escape the sleepy countryside solitude and head out on my own adventures.

 University gave me a level of independence that I craved, and I never looked back.
 My career took me into finance and after a few years in the field with various sojourns overseas I took my thrill seeking a step further and bought a Round the World airline ticket.
 Towards the end of my year trip I managed to land on my feet and was offered a finance position in Sydney, Australia.
 Some fourteen years later I am still in this beautiful country, but have not given up my strong passion for exploration.